- Could you tell us something about you and your passion?

 - In your opinion, what differentiates or distinguishes rock climbers from others?
 What’s so special about rock climbers?
 What is it that they have, and others don’t?

-Interestingly, 1 out of 5 climbers are engineers or programmers – both professions have to do with designing and building.
+Interestingly, 1 out of 5 climbers are engineers or programmers – both professions have to do with problem solving, designing, and building.

 So I think climbers tend to be fantastically solution oriented.